 >> Neighbourhood Plan

-Steering committee: Rob Griffin, Samantha Griffin, John Hall (Chairman), Emily Hocking, Matt Morris, John Newton, Will Roe, Gay Sealy and Rick Squires.
+Steering committee: Rob Griffin, Samantha Griffin, John Hall (Chairman), Emily Hocking, Matt Morris, John Newton, Will Roe and Gay Sealy.

 Kington St Michael Parish Council is in the process of forming a Neighbourhood Plan.